hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - AU Core Responders **SHALL** correctly populate the element with at least one of the sub-element values if the value is known.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid sub-element.

-For example, the AU Core MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
+For example, the AU Core AllergyIntolerance Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
 - AU Core Responders **SHALL** correctly populate a value in any valid `AllergyIntolerance.note` sub-element if a value is known e.g. `AllergyIntolerance.note.text`.
-- AU Core Requesters **SHALL** accept the MedicationRequest resource without error if `AllergyIntolerance.note` is present and containing any valid sub-elements.
+- AU Core Requesters **SHALL** accept the AllergyIntolerance resource without error if `AllergyIntolerance.note` is present and containing any valid sub-elements.

 If a sub-element is labelled as *Must Support*:
 - AU Core Responders **SHALL** correctly populate the element with all *Must Support* sub-elements for which a value is known.